unfoldingWord-dev/electron/docs/development/Electronite/WindowsBuildNotes.md

 #### Build Intel arm64
 - if Electronite source already checked out, then skip to `Do build` step.

-- get the Electronite source code (this can take many hours the first time as the git cache is loaded), checkout the correct Electronite tag and get build sources
+-- get the Electronite source code (this can take many hours the first time as the git cache is loaded), checkout the correct Electronite tag and get build sources
 ```
 .\electronite-tools-2.bat get electronite-v20.3.3-beta
+cd .\src
-git apply .\src\electron\docs\development\Electronite\add_graphite_cpp_std_iterator.patch
+git apply .\electron\docs\development\Electronite\add_graphite_cpp_std_iterator.patch
+cd ..
 ```
+-
 - Do build (takes a long time)
 ```
 .\electronite-tools-2.bat build arm64